Resultative: Traditional view

 In this example, answering negatively entails that either some or none of the windows have been cleaned, but you cannot answer positively unless the entire task is completed.
 The task does not require successful completion as found in the example He has not passed his exam.

 It has been demonstrated, however, that resultatives exist independently of the perfect in sentences like I turned this offer down, creating the need to reexamine the role of resultatives.
 To address this, it has been claimed that the resultative expresses both a state and the preceding action it has resulted from.
 This emphasizes that the resultative describes how a state was acted upon.
 Therefore, it must use the passive form.
-However, this analysis does not account for phrases such as I turned this offer down, which uses the active rather than the passive voice.
+However, this analysis does not account for phrases such as I turned this offer down, which use the active rather than the passive voice.

 Sign-oriented analysis

 Sign-oriented analyses present an aspectual contrast, in which the approach is based on the boundaries of predication within a time-field.
 An action is perceived as a whole within a predication or it could be perceived as the predication within the boundaries.
 A markedness relationship is one between the perfective and imperfective.
 This analysis argues against the view that the resultative meaning is identical to the perfect.
 Below are sentences where the verbs in the perfect do not have the ‘element of result’ in their meaning:

 I’ve seen it before.
 It’s only been three or four times that we’ve come face to face.

 In the sentences above ‘the element of result’ does not seem apparent.
 It is argued that the concrete result and the result phase should be distinguished from each other.